Sacred Hoop Coalition Native Women’s Advisory Board

 Jacki Kozlowski– Grand Portage Band of Chippewa

 Jacki is an enrolled member of the Grand Portage Band in Minnesota.
 She grew up in Duluth and Grand Portage.
 After college, she moved back to Grand Portage and worked as the Education Director for the Band for eight years.
 Jacki participated in the local Indian Education Committee, the State of MN Indian Education Committee, and the MN Indian Scholarship Committee, all three of which promote education for American Indian students.
 She has been actively involved with the Child Protection Team and Adult Care Team Boards for the last two years.
 Jacki is very involved in her community and cares about the health and safety of band members.
-For the last six years, Jacki has been a part of the first responder team located within the Grand Portage reservation.
+For the last six years, Jacki has been a part of the first responder team located within the Grand Portage Reservation.
 For the last eight years, she has sat on the Housing Board of Commissioners, which helps maintain safe and healthy living for all band members.
 Currently, Jacki is the mental health worker and domestic violence advocate for Grand Portage Human Services.
 She is involved in ending violence against Native women because she sees domestic violence in many forms throughout the reservation and believes that women and children need a safe and confidential space to tell their stories and to have someone available that will listen, believe, and stand with them no matter what.
-Jacki believes strongly that the violence needs to stop, so she has currently joined the Sacred Hoop Coalition as an advisory board member to help bring awareness to violence happening within tribal communities and eliminate the invisibility of Native survivors.
+Jacki believes strongly that the violence needs to stop, so she has currently joined the Sacred Hoop Coalition as an advisory board member to help bring awareness to the violence happening within tribal communities and eliminate the invisibility of Native survivors.

 Lorraine White– Minneapolis Urban Area

 Lorraine is an enrolled member of the Sisseton Wahpeton Dakota Tribe in South Dakota.
 She attended a boarding school just outside of Sisseton until the age of twelve and then finished school in Minneapolis, MN.
 She has over twenty-five years of experience working with youth and families from diverse backgrounds, addressing multiple issues dealing with personal growth and development.
 Lorraine has a strong commitment and dedication to working with Native American youth and families.
 She was instrumental in the Minnesota Indian Women’s Resource Center (MIWRC) Family Stabilization program receiving a National Award from the Anne Casey Foundation for outstanding work in program development.
 She continues to be involved in and partner with various committees and organized groups to strengthen programs in the community that she works and lives in.
 Lorraine currently is the Family Stabilization Program Director for the MIWRC.
 Her work experience is in management and supervision, domestic violence and sexual violence, advocacy, parenting, life skills, substance abuse, systems advocacy, and program development.
-Because Lorraine is a survivor of childhood trauma, she is inspired to work with youth and their families, and to seek appropriate resources that promote living healthy and substance free lifestyles.
+Because Lorraine is a survivor of childhood trauma, she is inspired to work with youth and their families and to seek appropriate resources that promote living healthy and substance-free lifestyles.

 Loreen Estey – White Earth Reservation

 Loreen is an enrolled band member with the White Earth Reservation in Minnesota.
 She graduated from Bemidji State University with her Criminal Justice Degree in Victimology.
 Her experience involves working alongside women on the White Earth Reservation fighting against domestic violence.
 She helped advocate in the court system for survivors of domestic violence and she also participates in peaceful protests against the drug epidemic plaguing the White Earth Reservation.
 She now works as a Student Success Coordinator for a school where she advocates for children and parents.
 Loreen also volunteers in her community, transporting/rescuing animals.
 Loreen is a mother of 2 young boys and is a survivor of domestic violence.
-She has dealt with trauma as child growing up and she is able to use this in a positive way to bring understanding and awareness for our children
+She has dealt with trauma as a child growing up and she is able to use this in a positive way to bring understanding and awareness for our children

 in the school system.